THE STORY OF NESA

-If I hadn’t lay down across the seats of my car, just as his SUV drove straight at my driver’s side door – I would be the person killed by a drunk driver that week.
+As his vehicle was coming towards me, my hands came off the wheel and I laid down across the seats of my car, just as his SUV drove straight at my driver’s side door.

-I was one of the lucky ones: I have had 2 surgeries to repair the severely broken bones to my right arm, 8 weeks of not being able to work , 5 months to finally return back to work on a full time basis and 1 year of weekly physiotherapy appointments.
+I had 2 surgeries to repair the severely broken bones to my right arm, 8 weeks of not being able to work , 5 months to finally return back to work on a full time basis and 1 year of weekly physiotherapy appointments.

 I avoided driving for months, terrified to relive that split-second moment when sheer force shattered my bones.